AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/import-file.md

 ## POST import upload file

 Use this endpoint to upload a file that will be associated with the job ID created with the POST create job endpoint.
-This file can be tsv, tab, or JSON.
+This file can be tsv, csv, or JSON.
 For more information on how to structure your classification files, see [Classification data files](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/sets/overview).

 `POST https://analytics.adobe.io.api/{GLOBAL_COMPANY_ID}/classifications/job/import/uploadFile/{API_JOB_ID}`